italian dessert recipes

 There's a bit of leeway for substituting.
 And you can check that out below.

-And if this isn't exactly what you were looking for - scroll below to see a list of all the Italian cookie recipes I have on my site.
+And if this isn't exactly what you were looking for - scroll below to see my photo gallery of all the Italian cookie recipes I have on my site.
+Just hover over the photo.
+If you like the description and it interests you - click on the photo and it will whisk you away to the recipe.

 Butterscotch Bars